This quiz helps you assess your overall stress level, based on common signs and symptoms of excessive and/or poorly managed stress.

 4.Reduce the opponent’s strength as much as possible.
 For example, should you change your job, or avoid people who bother you?

 5.Increase your strength – both physically and mentally.

 6.Lighten your load of difficulties and negative emotions.

 7.Make use of all available resources and supports.

 8.Take ‘time-outs’ when they would be most helpful.

 9.Use the physical symptoms of stress like a score board – a gauge to assess whether the steps you are taking are effective.

-Last, but not least, not sure how to handle your stress then contact us or another professional who can assist you in finding solutions.
+Last, but not least, if you are not sure how to handle your stress or feel there may be even more going on than you can grasp, contact us or another professional who can assist you in finding answers or solutions.